No timeline given for extracting wedged ship from Suez Canal

 Rabei said he could not predict when the ship might be dislodged.
 A Dutch salvage firm is attempting to refloat the vessel with tugboats and dredgers, taking advantage of high tides.

-Rabei said he remains hopeful that dredging could free the ship without having to resort to removing its cargo, but added that “we are in a difficult situation, it’s a bad incident.”
+Rabei said he remained hopeful that dredging could free the ship without having to resort to removing its cargo, but added that “we are in a difficult situation, it’s a bad incident.”

+Asked about when they expected to free the vessel and reopen the canal, he said: “I can’t say because I do not know.”

-Shoei Kisen, the company that owns the vessel, said it was considering removing containers if other refloating efforts fail.
+Shoei Kisen, the company that owns the vessel, said it was considering removing containers if other refloating efforts failed.

+Two attempts to free the vessel failed Saturday, according to Bernhard Schulte Shipmanagement, the ship’s management company, and a canal services provider, Leth agencies, despite hopes that a high tide might give the vesslela boost.

+Bernhard Schulte had said earlier that “significant progress” was made late Friday at the ship’s stern where its rudder was released from sediment.

-Peter Berdowski, CEO of Boskalis, the salvage firm hired to extract the Ever Given, said the company hoped to pull the container ship free within days using a combination of heavy tugboats, dredging and high tides.
+Peter Berdowski, CEO of Boskalis, the salvage firm hired to extract the Ever Given said Friday said the company hoped to pull the container ship free within days using a combination of heavy tugboats, dredging and high tides.

 He told the Dutch current affairs show Nieuwsuur on Friday night that the front of the ship is stuck in sandy clay, but the rear “has not been completely pushed into the clay and that is positive because you can use the rear end to pull it free.”